 - Year of leaving Scalby

 Where certificates are held by the school and you are unable to collect them (by appointment) in person, it is possible to make alternative arrangements, as long as these are received in writing in advance of your request.
-The Certificates authority can be downloaded, filled in and posted back prior to a third party making an appointment with the Exams Office, or with the appropriate attached funds to cover the postage of your certificates.
+The Certificates Authority can be downloaded, filled in and posted back prior to a third party making an appointment with the Exams Office.

 Where certificates are no longer held by the school, it is possible to obtain replacements.
 Details of how to obtain replacements are available from http://ofqual.gov.uk/help-and-advice/getting-a-replacement-certificate/.
 There is a charge per certificate for obtaining replacements.